Md-Mueid-Mia/Bistro-Boss-Modern-Restaurant-Website/README.md

 ## 🌟 Overview
-Bistro Bossis a modern restaurant management system with online ordering capabilities, user authentication, and an admin dashboard.
+Bistro Boss is a modern restaurant management system with online ordering capabilities, user authentication, and an admin dashboard.

 ## ✨ Key Features
 - 🛒 Online Food Ordering System